visgl/deck.gl/docs/api-reference/geo-layers/imagery-layer.md

 ##### `layers` (string\[\], optional)

-- Default: `[]` \*
+- Default: `[]`

 Specifies names of layers that should be visualized from the image service.

-> Note that WMS services will typically not display anything unless at least on valid layer name is provided.
+> Note that WMS services will typically not display anything unless at least one valid layer name is provided.

 ### Callbacks